Semi-classical spectral asymptotics of Toeplitz operators on CR manifolds: Introduction

-in the $\mathscr{C}^\infty$-topology on $X$. \end{theorem} \begin{remark} Taking the exterior differential on both sides of~\eqref{eq:pullbackweightoneform}, Theorem~\ref{thm:pullbackweightoneform} can be seen as a CR analog of a Theorem of Tian~\cite{Ti90} who proved that the pullback of the Fubini--Study metric on \(\C\mathbb{P}^N\) under the Kodaira map for large tensor powers of a positive holomorphic line bundle over a complex manifold approximates the line bundle curvature.
-We also point out that our Theorem is invariant under scaling of the map \(F_k\) by constant factors.
-Furthermore, the statement is independent of the choice of $\chi$ and $P$ in Theorem~\ref{thm:ExpansionMain}. \end{remark} Theorem~\ref{thm:pullbackweightoneform} indicates that the CR and contact structures on \(X\) are closely related to those of spheres in \(\C^{N_k}\) via the map \(F_k\) when \(k\) becomes large.
-We will show now that under the right choices of the operator \(T_P\) we can achieve that \(F_k(X)\) is actually lying in a sphere up to a small perturbation when \(k\) becomes large.
-Let \(S^{2N-1}\subset \C^N\) be the sphere of radius one centered in zero.
-Given a smooth function \(f\colon S^{2N-1}\to (-1,\infty)\) we define the perturbed sphere \(S^{2N-1}(f)\) by
+in the $\mathscr{C}^\infty$-topology on $X$. \end{corollary} We note that in the situation of Theorem~\ref{thm:pullbackweightoneform}, \(d\omega_{\lambda_k}\) induces a Levi form on any sphere \(S^{2N_k-1}\subset \C^{N_k}\) of positive radius centered in zero.
+Furthermore, the Levi form on \(X\) with respect to \(\xi\) is induced by \(d\xi\) (see Definition~\ref{D:Leviform}).
+Hence, Corollary~\ref{cor:TianCR2FormV2} can be seen as a CR analog of a theorem of Tian~\cite{Ti90} who proved that the pullback of the Fubini--Study metric on \(\C\mathbb{P}^N\) under the Kodaira map for large tensor powers of a positive holomorphic line bundle over a complex manifold approximates the line bundle curvature.
+We also point out that \eqref{eq:pullbackweightoneform} and \eqref{eq:pullbackweighttwoform} are invariant under scaling of the map \(F_k\) by constant factors and that the leading terms are independent of the choice of $\chi$.
+Moreover, Theorem~\ref{thm:pullbackweightoneform} holds for any choice of pseudodifferential operator \(P\) satisfying the assumptions in Theorem~\ref{thm:ExpansionMain}.